-Tree stump removal can take hours manually.
-It is difficult, it is tedious and it is extremely hard work.
-The Guardian's Alys Fowler recommends using a tree stump grinder to remove a tree stump - so we are going to tell you all about how you can use one of these machines yourself to get rid of tree stumps.
+Tree stump removal can be labour intensive, time consuming, dangerous, and expensive.
+The Guardian's Alys Fowler recommends using a tree stump grinder to remove a tree stump - and we agree, so we are going to tell you all about how you can use one of these machines yourself to get rid of tree stumps.

-Tree stump grinders are powerful machines, mounted on wheels, with a petrol engine and a hard-wearing rotating chizel blade.
-The blade rotates extremely quickly to grind away at the tree stump and turn it into fine wood chippings.
+Tree stump grinders are powerful machines, mounted on wheels, with a petrol engine and a hard-wearing rotating chisel blade.
+The blade rotates quickly to grind away at the tree stump and turn it into fine wood chippings.

 When using a tree stump grinder to remove tree stumps from the ground, you should first tackle the roots.